itsektionen/styrdokument/pm/eng/pm_for_mottagningsnamnden.md

 Shall manage the reception budget.

 ### 2.5 Board Member
-Areas of responsibilitiy is decided by the Reception committee.
+Their areas of responsibilitiy is decided by the Reception committee.

 ## 3 Economy